Agentic Sessions

 These sessions are typically one-shot: they process a single input prompt without human interaction.
 Tool calls are automatically approved.

 When the one-shot task is completed, the session becomes Archived.
 It can be inspected for a period defined by the retention window, but cannot be resumed.
-Resources created by the agent specifically for completing the task are automatically removed when the session is archived.
+Resources created by the agent specifically for completing the task are automatically deleted when the session is archived.

 Starting an Autonomous Session